ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1907-04-17-elmira-gazette-and-free-press.md

 notes: >-
     Notes:

     - Brookton was often confused with Brocton and even Brooklyn, and that is the reason for adopting the name Brooktondale.
-(See [Historical Names](#historical-names)) Another example can be seen in the Batavia burial notice for Jonas Mills for another example.
+Another example can be seen in the Batavia burial notice for Jonas Mills.
 Otherwise, the use of "village" doesn't make sense.

-    - It is referencing the wrong weekend, but it is also a relative time reference, and perhaps the difference is just a result of the text not being updated in the time between writing and its delayed publishing.
+    - It is referencing the wrong weekend, but it is also a relative time reference, and perhaps the difference is just a result of the text not being updated in the time between writing and its delayed publication.

     - The reference to the Denmans seems to be [Richard Lounsbery Denman](https://www.findagrave.com/memorial/89338785/richard-lounsbery-denman) (15 Apr 1848 to 19 Aug 1915) and his wife [Adelaide (Webster) Denman](https://www.findagrave.com/memorial/89338786/adelaide-denman) (12 Sep 1852 to 30 Dec 1947).
 He is often referenced as R. L. Denman.
 ---